fenago/deep-learning-time-series-forecasting/chapter_17/Lab15.md

 downsample the per-minute
 observations of power consumption to daily totals.
 This is not required, but makes sense, given that we are interested in total power per day.
 We can achieve this easily using theresample() function on the PandasDataFrame.
-Calling this function with the argument‘D’allows the loaded data indexed by date-time to be grouped by day (see all offset aliases).
+Calling this function with the argument 'D' allows the loaded data indexed by date-time to be grouped by day (see all offset aliases).
 We can then calculate the sum of all observations for each day and create a new dataset of daily power consumption data for each of the eight variables.
 The complete example is listed below.